shemetz/AlternativeRotation/Readme.md

 # Features

-This module adds a new way of rotating tiles and tokens: holding **R** (configurable hotkey) and moving your cursor around.
+This module adds a new way of rotating tiles, tokens, or templates: holding **O** (configurable hotkey) and moving your cursor around.
-The token will rotate to face the cursor (with its image "bottom"), settling when you let go of R. This is in addition to the default methods of rotation a token in Foundry - shift+scrolling while hovering over it, and shift+arrows when selecting it.
+The token will rotate to face the cursor (with its image "bottom"), settling when you let go of O. This is in addition to the default methods of rotation a token in Foundry - shift+scrolling while hovering over it, and shift+arrows when selecting it.

-You can also hold R while having multiple tiles/tokens selected; this will make all selected tiles/tokens turn to face your cursor, until you release the hotkey.
+You can also hold O while having multiple tiles/tokens selected; this will make all selected tiles/tokens turn to face your cursor, until you release the hotkey.

 By **holding Shift** (configurable), rotation will snap to the grid directions (same directions you'd snap to when doing the default